Curriculum

 • Evidence

-• Jurisprudence Requirement
+• Experiential Course Requirement

 • Professional Responsibility and Ethics

-• Rigorous Writing Experience Requirement*
+• Rigorous Writing Experience Requirement* (requirement met through Advanced Legal Writing)

 • Sales and Leases